Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 The concept:

-- The operation is performed from the front ("anterior") on the hip joint
+- The operation is performed from the front („anterior“) at the hip joint

-- The incision is relatively small – typically about 8–12 cm long
+- The incision is relatively small – typically approx. 8–12 cm long

-- The muscles and tendons are not severed, but merely pushed aside
+- The muscles and tendons are not cut, but only pushed aside

-- Surgery is performed through a natural muscle gap , the so-called Hueter interval – between the tensor fasciae latae muscle (TFL) and the rectus femoris muscle or Sartorius.
+- It is performed through a natural muscle gap operated, the so-called Hueter interval – between the Musculus tensor fasciae latae (TFL) and the Musculus rectus femoris or Sartorius.

 Where is the incision in the AMIS access?

-The incision for the AMIS approach is made front-laterally over the hip region – i.e. on the front side of the thigh, in the area between the groin and the lateral hip bone.
+The incision for the AMIS approach is placed front-laterally over the hip region – also at the front thigh side, in the area between the groin and the lateral hip bone.
 It runs over the muscle groups, but not through them, so that the underlying muscles are spared.

 Why this is important:

-- Through this incision, the hip joint can be safely accessed, without severing muscles
+- Through this incision the hip joint can be safely reached, without cutting muscles

 - The natural gap between the muscles is used anatomically